 - Did you grow up in a unique environment?

 Then, consider how you might share your passions, experiences, and successes at Wharton.
 Be specific!
-Tell Wharton what clubs you hope to join and what role you will play.
-Or think about how you might enrich the local community.
+While you still want to tell Wharton what clubs you hope to join and what role you will play, be sure that you focus on the impact you will have at Wharton.
+You might also think about how you will enrich the local community.
 Before writing this essay, take the time to learn more about Wharton and the school’s diverse offerings.
 This will help you to detail your potential contributions.

-As with essay 1, do not simply list items!
-Select a few of your top ideas and be sure that they flow naturally from the uniquenesses you outlined earlier in the essay.
+Do not simply list items!
+Select a few of your top ideas and be sure that they flow naturally from the unique qualities you outlined earlier in the essay.

 Optional Essay: Please use this space to share any additional information about yourself that cannot be found elsewhere in your application and that you would like to share with the Admissions Committee.
 This space can also be used to address any extenuating circumstances (e.g., unexplained gaps in work experience, choice of recommenders, inconsistent or questionable academic performance, areas of weakness, etc.) that you would like the Admissions Committee to consider.